ethanp/Notes/Networking and Network Programming Notes.md

 ## Networking Concepts & Vocabulary

-* **Node** -- a machine on a network
-* **Host** -- an endpoint for networked communication
-* **Protocol** -- a precise set of rules defining how computers communicate
-* **Packet-switched network** -- data is sent in small chunks
-    * This scheme (as opposed to a __circuit-switched network__) allows for
-        * efficient shared-use of network
-        * integrity checks
-* **Latency** -- request's *round-trip time* (RTT)
-* **Firewall** -- hardware or software that inspects, modifies, and/or drops specified packet traffic flowing through it
-    * Configured with rules about which packets to allow in and out
-        * Eg. may look at the IP addresses and/or transport protocols
-    * If it implements "stateful inspection", the drop rules may involve analyzing the header information from a *sequence* of packets (a la FSM), which may e.g. be doing a _port scan_ of your network
-    * A **proxy gateway** aka. **bastion host** is a firewall that pretends to be the application but it's actually a proxy that is filtering improperly formatted commands from getting to the true application server
 * **Address** -- a sequence of bytes uniquely identifying a *node*
     * In IPv4 these are 4 full unsigned bytes (0-255), e.g. 199.1.32.90
         * This allows for 4 billion *total*, not enough to have one per